Updated February 18, 2021

 Nurture a Support Network Before Deployment

-Finding your way through loneliness in the military is a challenge many struggle with, but having a support network can make it so much easier.
-Rather than trying to reach out to people once deployment has already begun, it’s beneficial to nurture relationships prior to departure.
+Finding your way through loneliness in the military is a challenge many struggle with, but having a support network can make it much easier.
+Rather than reaching out to people once deployment has already begun, it’s beneficial to nurture relationships before departure.

 Remember to get creative with these relationships as well!
 Don’t limit yourself to just making friends with your neighbors.
 Build up your support network through mom groups, Facebook groups, military community sponsored groups, and public community sponsored groups such as the library.
 Meetup is a great way to find events near you that may give you new opportunities to join a group or two.